noelzappy/chatgpt-whatsapp/README.md

 ## Usage

-To use the bot, simply send a message with `zappy` command followed by your prompt.
+To use the bot, simply send a message with `zappy`, `Zappy` command followed by your prompt.
 For example:

 `zappy What is the meaning of life?`